 Perennial has a much wider range of cards, to support their work with distressed professional horticulturalists.
 They've got quite a mix of gardening and non-gardening subjects and, again, I fell for the shed (pictured).

-This Festive Garden Christmas card from the British Heart Foundation has a cheerful ambiance, but you might have spotted in the past that I have a particular soft spot for the humorous cartoons of Chris Madden which you buy under licence to produce yourself (a quick glance at his terms indicate a £15 rate for personal use).
+You might have spotted in the past that I have a particular soft spot for the humorous cartoons of Chris Madden which you buy under licence to produce yourself (a quick glance at his terms indicate a £15 rate for personal use).
 His website is much easier to navigate now, and he's got a good array of Christmas gardening subjects.

 Where did the time go?
 Can't believe I haven't posted yet this month.
 To come back with a bang, I thought you'd enjoy this film.
 It's priceless.
 And all power to Claire, who produces the lovely Claire's Allotment videos.